flgkd/integer-linear-programming-notes/notes/02-branch-and-bound.md

 Its objective value is used as an initial lower bound $LB$.

-If no integer feasible solution is known, the lower bound can be treated as unknown or very small.
+If no integer feasible solution is known, the lower bound can be initialized as $-\infty$ for a maximization problem.

 ### Step 3: Branch